 You can pretty much guarantee, then, that purified water is fresher, cleaner, and tastier, and has a high purity, because it has undergone water purification to specific standards, and contains far fewer contaminants than what we’re used to drinking.

-To put it into perspective, our tap water usually contains 350 parts per million (PPM) of TDS – that’s total dissolved solids, a term that’s used to indicate a broad range of contaminants, from chemicals and heavy metals to microorganisms, salts and ions.
+To put it into perspective, tap water usually contains up to 500 parts per million (PPM) of TDS – that’s total dissolved solids, a term that’s used to indicate a broad range of contaminants, from chemicals and heavy metals to microorganisms, salts and ions.

 How Water is Purified